BillsLasa/Spider-bot-leg-s-GUI---Matlab/README.md

-# Spider-bot leg GUI - Matlab
+# Spider-bot leg's GUI - Matlab
-Una interfaz gráfica de usuario que muestra la posición actual de un mecanismo que emula la pata de una araña en base al ángulo de las articulaciones.
+A graphical user interface that displays the current position of a mechanism that emulates a spider's leg based on the angle of the joints.